gokceozer/5minIntervalTrading/README.md

 Run on 23rd Jan 2020:

-1 dollar became 1.80 dollars in 20 days.
+1 dollar became 1.08 dollars in 20 days(8% gain in 20 days).
 Sharpe ratio and CAGR are highly inflated

 Note: Slippage and brokerage cost are not included